Design-Dude/ddSpiral/README.md

 # ddSpiral
-Make almost any kind of spiral appear magically in Sketch [Sketch](https:www.sketch.com).
+Make almost any kind of spiral appear magically in [Sketch](https:www.sketch.com).

 ## TODO's
 - check - sent all data to webview and back (location info and target.id)